gfarat/Azure-Load-Balancer-Update/README.md

 ## Upgrade a basic load balancer with PowerShell

-This post builds upon the official documentation, for more details and information not described in this documentation see the link: https://github.com/Azure/AzLoadBalancerMigration/tree/main/AzureBasicLoadBalancerUpgrade#upgrade-overview
+For more details and information not described in this documentation see the link: https://github.com/Azure/AzLoadBalancerMigration/tree/main/AzureBasicLoadBalancerUpgrade#upgrade-overview

-### Important Considerations When Migrating Load Balancer (Basic ➜ Standard)
+## Important Considerations When Migrating Load Balancer (Basic ➜ Standard)

-**1. Connectivity Interruption During Migration**
-- The module reassociates VM NICs to the new Standard Load Balancer backend pool.
-- This can cause a brief network interruption, especially for live traffic workloads.
-- For production environments, schedule a maintenance window to avoid impact.

-**2. Automatic Backup**
-- The -RecoveryBackupPath flag generates a JSON file containing the Basic Load Balancer configuration.
-- The backup does not include external resources such as NSGs, VMs, or old static IPs.
-- Keep the backup in case you need to perform a manual rollback using Restore-AzLoadBalancerConfig.

-**3. New Public IP**
-- Standard Load Balancers cannot use the same public IP as the Basic SKU.
+- Brief **network interruption** may occur.
+- Existing **NSG rules** must allow new Standard LB IP.
-- The Public IP will be upgraded to Standard
+- Public IP is upgraded to **Standard SKU**.

-**4. Security Rules / NSG**
-- Make sure your NSG (Network Security Group) on the subnet or NIC allows traffic to the new configuration (e.g. port 80).
-- The new IP may be blocked by existing deny rules if you're using source/destination filters.

-**5. Old Resource Cleanup**
-- The module does not delete the Basic Load Balancer or its associated Public IP.
-- You should manually remove them after validating the new Standard LB:

-**6. Required Permissions**
+**Required Permissions**
 - **"Network Contributor"** Create/modify networking resources (LB, NICs, Public IPs)
 - **"Virtual Machine Contributor"** Read and modify VM and NIC configurations
 - **"Reader"** Create and associate backend pools

-**7. NAT Rules and Outbound Rules**
-- The module does not automatically migrate NAT rules or outbound rules.
-- If your Basic Load Balancer has NAT rules (e.g., RDP or SSH), you will need to manually recreate them on the new Standard LB.

-**8. Unsupported Scenarios**
-- Basic Load Balancers with IPV6 frontend IP configurations
-- Basic Load Balancers with a Virtual Machine Scale Set backend pool member where one or more Virtual Machine Scale Set instances have ProtectFromScaleSetActions Instance Protection policies enabled
-- Migrating a Basic Load Balancer to an existing Standard Load Balancer

-**9. Manual Rollback (if needed)**
-- If something goes wrong, you can restore the Basic LB configuration from the backup
+> ℹ️ See [FAQ](#frequently-asked-questions-faq) for more edge cases.

 ## Module Installation